squteronsquter/flask-redis-on-docker/README.md

 ### All code is on my local drive /Volumes/GO/VAGRANT/Centos7

 ### With Dockerfile and shared folder "data" in which folder "app" is where all app code lives.
-This folder will be shared with Vagrant macjine.
+This folder will be shared with Vagrant machine.

 ```
 cd /Volumes/GO/VAGRANT/Centos7